-Though the optics are similar, this is not a Steve Nash situation.
-Nash had a history of back problems and he was 38 years old when the Lakers traded for him.
-Davis is not in his prime yet.
-Although he finds a way to get injured often- he has never played a 80 game season and has only played 70+ games twice- he has been an All-Star every year except his rookie season.
-His career averages of 24 and 11 are something the Lakers haven’t seen since Shaq.
+When Pelinka traded for Davis, the 26-year old was not yet in his prime.
+Although Davis finds a way to get injured often- he has never played an 80 game season and has only played 70+ games twice- Davis has been an All-Star every year except his rookie season.
+His career averages of 24 and 10 are something the Lakers haven’t seen since Shaq.

-The theater of the Magic Johnson era behind him, the nuts and bolts of the GM job takes center stage.
-Sure, surrounding the game is endless tediousness on social media platforms but the bottom line for a front office executive is did you deliver talent?
+Because Los Angeles covets superstars, the Davis acquisition eased the Pelinka pressure.
+Right out the gate, he delivered.
+The GM job is firmly embedded in his hands.
+No one is ripping it away.
+And while surrounding the game is endless tediousness on social media platforms, meant to distract and entertain, the bottom line for Pelinka is pretty basic: did you deliver talent?
 Did you complete a roster?
 Is there financial flexibility?
 Is the team set for the future?

 To those who say Pelinka finished the job Magic Johnson started, well you can say the same thing about Steve Kerr.
 He finished the job that Mark Jackson started.
 And Kawhi Leonard finished the job that DeMar DeRozan started.
 The end of the beginning, as Winston Churchill put it, matters way more than the beginning of the beginning.

 With the Davis trade, Pelinka took control of the Lakers and he won a title.
 It proved Pelinka has talent for the gig.
 He had his first GM win and in the process, he put all the Magic vitriol and the ensuing media backlash behind him while adding another banner.